COMPREHENSIVE EVERGLADES RESTORATION PLAN

 |Allocation thru FY21

 |President’s Budget FY23

 West Palm Beach, Florida 33406

 The Corps and the non-federal sponsor, the SFWMD, executed a Project Partnership Agreement (PPA) in August 2016.
-Following execution of the PPA, the Corps constructed two culverts on the L-31E Flow-way and designed one pump station and four culverts.
-In 2018, the SFWMD constructed four additional culverts designed by the Corps.
-The Corps is currently designing the remaining L-31E Flow-way pump stations (S-709 and S-705), and associated components.
+Following execution of the PPA, the Corps constructed two culverts on the L-31E Flow-way and designed one pump station and four culverts (culverts constructed by SFWMD in 2018).
+In May and September of 2020, the Corps awarded two construction contracts for two L-31E Flow-way pump stations (S-709 and S-705), and associated components.
 Construction of S-709 will be completed in late 2022 and construction of S-705 will be completed in late 2023.